Ferbox44/todoMueblesWeb/README.md

 # Todo Muebles Web

 Angular web page for Todo Muebles, a furniture business website.

-Note: This website is intented to be manages with the Todo Muebles Dashboard Project
+Note: This website is intented to be managedwith the Todo Muebles Dashboard Project

 ## 🚀 Features